 Lesser Praire Chicken

 The Lesser Prairie Chicken (Tympanuchus pallidicinctus) (“LPC”), is a member of the grouse family and can be found in multiple ecosystems across its five state range of Kansas, Oklahoma, Texas, Colorado and New Mexico.
-Once numbering in the hundreds of thousands across nearly one hundred million acres, as of July 2017 there are only estimated to be approximately 33,000 birds left.
-These few remaining Lesser Prairie Chickens are spread across a now disconnected landscape that covers approximately nineteen million acres.
+Once numbering in the hundreds of thousands across nearly one hundred million acres, as of 2018 (the last year annual aerial surveys were performed) there are only estimated to be approximately 38,637 birds left.
+These few remaining Lesser Prairie Chickens are spread across a now disconnected landscape that covers approximately 20 million acres.

 The United States Fish & Wildlife Service (“USFWS”) announced its decision to list the LPC as Threatened under the Endangered Species Act in March 2014.